Graham Taylor: Other work

 Taylor was a supporter of Sense-National Deafblind and Rubella Association and a Patron of DebRa.
 He was a Celebrity Ambassador for the Sense Enterprise Board in Birmingham, and worked to raise both funds and awareness, including running the London Marathon in 2004.
 He regularly hosted moderated "online coaching seminars" on the DALnet channel.
 He also supported the Royal British Legion and cycled from London to Paris in 2010 to raise funds for the RBL's Poppy appeal.

 Personal life and death

-Taylor first met Rita Cowling when he was thirteen, and married her in 1965.
+Taylor married Rita Cowling at Scunthorpe Congregationalist Church on 22 March 1965.
 They had two daughters.

-Taylor died of a heart attack on the morning of 12 January 2017.
-His funeral was held on 1 February at St Mary's Church, Watford, with many football figures in attendance.
+Taylor died suddenly and unexpectedly of a "suspected heart attack" at his home in Kings Langley early on the morning of 12 January 2017.
+He was 72.
+His funeral was held nearby, on 1 February at St Mary's Church, Watford, with many football figures in attendance.